 Primary Logo with outline: This primary logo has a thin white rule around the edge.
-Use it when placing the logo on a dark background.
+Use it when placing the logo on a dark background, including Michigan Blue.

-Blue Logo: This blueand-white version of the primary logo should be used when only one of the university's primary colors is available.
+Blue Logo: This blue-andwhite version of the primary logo should be used when only one of the university's primary colors is available.

-Blue Logo with outline:

-This blue-and-white version of the primary logo should be used when only one of the university's primary colors is available and placing the logo on a dark background.
+Blue Logo with outline: This blue-and-white version of the primary logo should be used when only one of the university's primary colors is available and placing the logo on a dark background, including Michigan Blue.

-Black Logo: This blackand-white version of the primary logo is used for applications like newspaper advertising.
+Black Logo: This black-andwhite version of the primary logo is used for applications like newspaper advertising.